hashicorp/vault/website/source/docs/http/sys-rekey.html.md

   <dt>Returns</dt>
   <dd>
-    A JSON-encoded object indicating completion and if so with the new master keys:
+    A JSON-encoded object indicating completion and if so with the (possibly encrypted, if <code>pgp_keys</code> was provided) new master keys:

     ```javascript
     {